andrehaveman/Backbone-AMD-example/README.md

 # Backbone AMD

 Example of using Backbone.js, Underscore.js and jQuery together with RequireJS.
 It uses wrappers for Backbone and Underscore.
+The latest releases for Backbone.js and Underscore.js don't support AMD by default, but it is easy to make them AMD compatible without changing the code of Backbone.js and Underscore.js itself.

 ## Underscore.js wrapper